 Workshop activities focused on developing an agenda and framework for an international, community-based interdisciplinary research program that aims to holistically assess a portfolio of climate intervention strategies.
-Preliminary recommendations by the research community include the creation of seven science-themed initial working groups, integration of communication and interdisciplinary research design specialists, and the development of a central communication and resource hub to facilitate associated knowledge exchange.
+Preliminary recommendations by the research community include the creation of seven science-themed initial science themes, integration of communication and interdisciplinary research design specialists, and the development of a central communication and resource hub to facilitate associated knowledge exchange.

 View the live replay recordings on Google Drive via the links below:

 The registration for this workshop includes two options:

 - Plenary sessions only.
 Plenary sessions will occur from 8:30-11:30 am MDT (14:30-17:30 UTC) on Oct 28, and again from approximately 10:15-11:30 am MDT (16:15-17:30 UTC) on Oct 29 and Oct 30.